bartosz-kasprzyk/movies-browser/README.md

 Powered by <a href="https://www.themoviedb.org/"><img src="/src/images/tmdb.png" alt="TMDB logo" width="100"></a>

 Explore a vast collection of movies and personalities with ease using this intuitive, user-friendly browser, which harnesses the power of the extensive TMDB database.
-Effortlessly browse through a wide range of movies and explore the world of cinema to gain valuable insights and make exciting discoveries.
+Effortlessly browse through a wide range of movies and famous people and explore the world of cinema to gain valuable insights and make exciting discoveries.

 ## Demo 🎬